DIliushchenko/GWAS_IB/README.md

 | rs10876551 | EFR3B | 12| 39542943 | 1.23454e-10 |
 | rs6749422 | ADCY3 | 2 | 25150011 | 1.76053e-10 |

-  Previously, 14 SNPs have been shown to be associated with changes in BMI, but we found 3 SNPs that are not associated with BMI, according to Varsome, the GWAS catalog, and the NCBI SNP databases.
+14 SNPs (out of 17) were shown to be associated with changes in BMI, but we found 3 SNPs that are not associated with BMI, according to Varsome, the GWAScatalog, and the NCBI SNP databases.
+The impact of these SNPs on BMI changes has yet to be confirmed.

 | rs ID | Gene | Chromosome | Position | p-value |
 |:-----:|:----:|:----------:|:--------:|:-------:|